The type of vehicle you own in Missouri can make a big difference in how much you pay for car insurance.

 Top electric cars with cheap insurance rates in Missouri

-The table below highlights the most affordable EVs to insure in Missouri, including their average six-month full coverage premiums.
+The table below lists the most affordable EVs to insure in Missouri and their six-month average full coverage rates.

 Vehicle model (EVs)Average six-month premium